-- 6.4 All children know that there are adults in our school/setting/college whom they can approach in confidence if they are in difficulty or feeling worried and that their concerns will be taken seriously and treated with respect. - 6.5 Children are encouraged to contribute to the development of policies.
-The DSL works with a pupil voice group to ensure the children's voice is heard in this process. - 6.6 Children are taught about safeguarding including online safety and for some children, this will take a more personalised or contextualised approach, such as more vulnerable children, victims of abuse and some SEND children.
-(KCSiE Part 2,129) - 6.7 We have a clear set of values and standards, upheld and demonstrated throughout all aspects of school life.
-These are known as the Cavendish Golden Values. - 6.8 We have a culture of zero tolerance for sexism, misogyny/misandry, homophobia, biphobic and sexual violence or harassment.
+- 6.6 Children are taught about safeguarding including online safety and for some children, this will take a more personalised or contextualised approach, such as more vulnerable children, victims of abuse and some SEND children. - 6.7 We have a clear set of values and standards, upheld and demonstrated throughout all aspects of school/college life. - 6.8 We have a culture of zero tolerance for sexism, misogyny/misandry, homophobia, biphobic and sexual violence or harassment